zoldax/ZoldaxUnitaryTestFramework/README.md

 # 📄 Zoldax Unitary Test Framework

-A simple and personal comprehensive test suite for applications, crafted with care by Pascal Weber (zoldax).
+A simple and personal comprehensive test suite for my applications.

 ## 📚 Table of Contents